rbeatryss/rbeatryss/README.md

 # Hello World, I'm Beatryss 👋

 I'm a fullstack developer with a strong technical foundation and a passion for cybersecurity.
 My experience in management complements my technical skills, enhancing my ability to lead and collaborate effectively within development teams.
-I also have a certified knowledge of graphic design, which further enhances my fullstack capabilities to create visually appealing and functional applications.
+I also have certified knowledge of graphic design, which further enhances my fullstack capabilities to create visually appealing and functional applications.

 🌟 About me: